 The Director of Marine provides pilotage services for ships entering the port.
 The Hydrographic Office (HO) supplies nautical charts for safe navigation within the busy port.
 The Fire Services Department operates fire-fighting vessels around the port.
 Pollution control vessels deal with oil spills.

 The port is also home to about 795 vessels from 14 government departments.
-These vessels are dedicated for the marine department’s port operations or for other departments which do not have their own fleet.
+These vessels are dedicated to the marine department’s port operations or for other departments that do not have their own fleet.

 The Port of Hong Kong is one of the busiest container ports in the world.
 In 2009, around 205,510 ships including ocean-going vessels and river trade vessels arrived at the port.
 The port handles 89% of Hong Kong’s total cargo throughput.

-In 2009, the port handled 21m TEUs (20-foot equivalent units), of which about 15.2m TEUs were handled by Kwai Chung and Tsing Yi Container Terminals, while 5.9m TEUs were handled by mid-stream and other wharves.
+In 2009, the port handled 21m TEUs (20ft equivalent units), of which about 15.2m TEUs were operated by Kwai Chung and Tsing Yi Container Terminals and 5.9m TEUs by mid-stream and other wharves.
 The port’s container throughput reached 17.95 million TEUs in 2020.
 The port is capable of handling 456,000 vessels annually.

 The Port of Hong Kong has nine container terminals in the Kwai Chung area, Stonecutters Island and Tsing Yi.
-The consolidation of containers, break bulk and bulk cargo operations are handled by the river trade terminal at Tsuen Mun.
-The mid-stream areas at the harbour handle the loading and unloading of cargoes.
+The consolidation of containers, breakbulk and bulk cargo operations are handled by the river trade terminal at Tsuen Mun.
+The mid-stream areas at the harbour are responsible for the loading and unloading of cargoes.

 The Kwai Chung and Tsing Yi Container Terminals located in the north-western part of the harbour include nine container terminals.
 The total area consists of 24 berths with 7,694m of deep water frontage.

 The Port of Hong Kong is financed, owned and operated by the private sector.
-The container terminals are operated by five companies Modern Terminals (MTL), Hongkong International Terminals (HIT), COSCO Information & Technology (COSCO), Dubai Port International Terminals (DPI) and Asia Container Terminals (ACT).
+The container terminals are operated by five companies, namely Modern Terminals (MTL), Hongkong International Terminals (HIT), COSCO Information & Technology (COSCO), Dubai Port International Terminals (DPI) and Asia Container Terminals (ACT).

 The Marine Department provides communication links across the port and its channels through the VHF radio network.

-The Maritime Rescue Co-ordination Centre (MRCC) provides maritime distress alert monitoring and organises maritime search and rescue operations within the Hong Kong region.
+The Maritime Rescue Co-ordination Centre (MRCC) supplies maritime distress alert monitoring and organises maritime search and rescue operations within the Hong Kong region.

 The Vessel Traffic Service (VTS) tracks vessel movements in the harbour area.
 This ensures the safety standard and traffic efficiency of the port.
 The VTS system can track 4,000 moving vessels plus 1,000 stationary targets in real-time.